How To Create A To-Do List In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type non-administrator users should only be allowed to view and complete items, otherwise they will be able to edit the Master list itself.
+Note: When working with the Master list type non-administrators should only be authorized to view and complete items, otherwise they will have the ability to edit the Master list.

 View To-Do List

-This option permits the selected capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This allows the selected capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-Here you can permit the selected capability to mark to-do items as completed or uncompleted.
+This permits the chosen capability to mark items as completed or not completed.

 Add To-Do Item Capability

-This setting permits the selected capability to add new items.
+This allows the chosen capability to add new items.

 Edit To-Do Item Capability

-Here you can allow the selected capability to modify existing to-do items.
+Here you can permit the chosen capability to modify existing to-do items.

 Assign To-Do Item Capability

-This allows the selected capability to delegate to-do items to individual users.
+Here you can permit the chosen capability to assign items to individual users.

 View All Assigned Tasks Capability